 Q. How do you use bolt cutters?

 Look for a good place to grip the metal so the handles can move freely.
-Move the material as deep into the jaws of the blades as possible.
-This will maximize the tool’s cutting force.
-It will also prevent the material from slipping out of the jaws as you apply pressure.
-Pull the handles together using a slow and deliberate action to prevent the material from slipping.
+Move the material as deep into the jaws of the blades as possible to maximize the tool’s cutting force.
+This also prevents the material from slipping out of the jaws as you apply pressure.
+Pull the handles together using controlled and deliberate action.
 Slowly apply more pressure until the blades cut through the material.
-Do not turn or twist the handles as this could damage the blades or the joint.
+Do not turn or twist the handles, as this could damage the blades or the jaws.

 Q. How do you sharpen bolt cutters?

-You’ll need a metal vice, oil, a file or an angle grinder, and a clean cloth to sharpen the blades.
+To sharpen the blades, you need a metal vice, oil, a file or an angle grinder, and a clean cloth.
 Make sure the head of the bolt cutter is clean, then firmly clamp it in the vice.
 Using a grinder or a file, file the blade, making sure to follow the beveled angle of the blade.
-Do not sharpen the edge as you would a blade.
+Do not sharpen the edge as you would a knife.
 Bolt cutters have a beveled edge that forces material apart.
-It does not slice through metal like a blade.
-Wipe down the blade with a cloth then oil it using a metal lubricating solvent.
+It does not slice through metal like a knife.
+Wipe down the blade with a cloth, and then oil it using a metal lubricating solvent.

-Q. What size of bolt cutters should you use to cut a padlock?
+Q. What size bolt cutters should you use to cut a padlock?